jeremysylee/NexDoor/README.md

 * Submit requests for assistance for local neighbors to see.

 ## Setup & Installation
-1. Fork repository and clone to machine.
+1. Fork repository and clone to machine
-2. From your root directory, run `npm install` to install dependencies.
+2. From your root directory, run `npm install` to install dependencies
-3. Rename `.env example` file to `.env`.
+3. Rename `.env example` file to `.env`
-4. Populate `.env` with corresponding credentials.
+4. Populate `.env` with corresponding credentials
 5. Boot Redis database
-7. Run script `npm run server`.
+7. Run script `npm run server`
-8. Run script `npm start`.
+8. Run script `npm start`
-9. Open your browser to `http://localhost:8080`.
+9. Open your browser to `http://localhost:8080`
 10. Create a new account

 ## Contributors